 A significant number of bad sectors: It is important to remember that a hard disk will generate heat due to the revolutions that the aluminum disk makes for reading and writing data, therefore, if your hard disk has a considerable amount of damaged sectors, the disk will make a greater effort, rotating more times than normal and thus generating excessive heat.

 Using the laptop on soft surfaces such as pillow: This is one of the most common problems, many times, laptop users do not designate a specific place to work.
 They carry their laptops everywhere, including sofas or beds.
-The problem with doing this is that most of the laptops have a ventilation system that takes air from the bottom of the computer and expels the hot air from the sides or from the top, next to the keyboard.
+The problem with doing this is that most of the laptops have a ventilation system that takes air from the bottom of the computer and expels the hot air from the sides of the top, next to the keyboard.
 When using a soft surface to work, it clogs the fresh air inlets, generating a bottleneck in the dissipation system.

-Insufficient CPU cooling: Any component of your computer that is suffering from overheating, will limit its capabilities in order to generate less heat and protect the physical integrity of the components, so, when your CPU is suffering from thermal throttling, it will reduce its frequencies and voltages with the purpose to protect itself and in turn, it will begin to work much slower.
+Insufficient CPU cooling: Any component of your computer that is suffering from overheating, will limit its capabilities to generate less heat and protect the physical integrity of the components, so, when your CPU is suffering from thermal throttling, it will reduce its frequencies and voltages with the purpose to protect itself and in turn, it will begin to work much slower.
 If your CPU works slower than the hard disk, the hard disk, among other components, will have to make an extra effort to compensate for the lack of performance and in turn, it is important to keep in mind that, an overheated CPU is capable of radically increasing the internal temperature of your computer.

 Poor ventilation: On some occasions, dissipation systems are not well designed to adequately dissipate heat outside the computer, and this may be the cause that the heat radiated by any of your components, including the hard drive, is not dissipated.